-Joseph L. Bower, 75 - Baker Foundation Professor of Business Administration at Harvard University.
-Professor Bower is also a director of Anika Therapeutics, Inc. and New America High Income Fund, Inc. He was also a director of Sonesta International Hotels Corporation from 1984 until 2012, Brown Shoe Company, Inc. from 1987 until 2011, and T H Lee-Putnam EO Fund from 2001 until 2009.
+Joseph L. Bower, 76 - Donald K. David Professor Emeritus at Harvard Business School since July 2014.
+Prior to July 2014, Professor Bower served as Baker Foundation Professor of Business Administration at Harvard University.
+Professor Bower is also a director of Anika Therapeutics, Inc. and New America High Income Fund, Inc. He was also a director of Sonesta International Hotels Corporation from 1984 until 2012 and Brown Shoe Company, Inc. from 1982 until 2012.
 He has been a director of the Company since 2001.